fschueler/fermentation-station/README.md

 # Fermentation Station

-A project to build hardware and software for a fermentation ecosystem.
+A project to build hardware and software for a fermentation station.

 The first part is to build a controller for a fermentation chamber as described in [The Noma Guide to Fermentation](https://www.amazon.com/Noma-Guide-Fermentation-lacto-ferments-Foundations/dp/1579657184/).